 A RIC is limited in its ability to deduct expenses in excess of its "investment company taxable income" (which is, generally, ordinary income plus net realized short-term capital gains in excess of net realized long-term capital losses).
 If our expenses in a given year exceed gross taxable income (e.g., as the result of large amounts of equity-based compensation), we would experience a net operating loss for that year.
 However, a RIC is not permitted to carry forward net operating losses to subsequent years.
 In addition, expenses can be used only to offset investment company taxable income, not net capital gain.
 Due to these limits on the deductibility of expenses, we may for tax purposes have aggregate taxable income for several years that we are required to distribute and that is taxable to our stockholders even if such income is greater than the aggregate net income we actually earned during those years.
 Such required distributions may be made from our cash assets or by liquidation of investments, if necessary.
-We may realize gains or losses from such liquidations.
-In the event we realize net capital gains from such transactions, you may receive a larger capital gain distribution than you would have received in the absence of such transactions.
+We may realize gains or losses from such transactions, you may receive a larger capital gain distribution than you would have received in the absence of such transactions.